 Anna now lives in London, UK.
 Becoming an Altus Flutes artist in 2020, she plays on gold-plated 1207 model Altus flute.

 Have been educated in various institutions around the world, Anna with great enthusiasm shares her experiences with younger generations.
-She regularly teaches at London Russian Music Academy, gives mastercalsses in such countries as Germany, Singapore and Russia.
+She regularly teaches at London Russian Music Academy, gives masterclasses in such countries as Germany, Singapore and Russia.
 In 2018 Anna has been assistant teacher at William Bennett International Flute Summer School and since 2021 – head of the wind instruments at Philomel Music Academy.
 Anna is involved in Philharmonia Orchestra and Worshipful Company of Musicians’ outreach work around the UK, leading workshops in various schools, including SEND schools.